 Welcome to my site!

 Those who know me, know me as an educator, trainer, facilitator and mentor.
-For over forty years, I have contributed to improving the lives of thousands of children, youth, teachers and adults in the Caribbean.
+For over over forty years, I have contributed to improving the lives of thousands of children, youth, teachers and adults in the Caribbean.
 I spent 22 years in teaching and training (Ministry of Education and the Management Institute for National Development) and seventeen and a half years in International Development work (United States Agency for International Development/Jamaica).
 However, I am here today, as the owner of inspirededucator.blog.
 After spending my first year in retirement exploring how best I may continue to contribute to education, I conclude that there is no ‘single’ best way.
 I decide to write.

 I will develop content to assist parents to help their young children learn.
 I will use this medium to share my experiences.
 I will share what others write.
 I may even share what I believe to be ‘notable’ practices.
 As a grandmother, I have effectively enhanced my teaching skills and honed other skills while assisting my grandson to learn to read.
 I also learnt how mean today’s children who bully others can be.
 I am learning a lot.
 I will share with you.